+Congratulations on your decision to become a home owner!
 Whether this is your first home or you have not purchased a home in the past 3 years – you may qualify for a first-time buyer program or a down-payment assistance program.

 Requirements vary from state to state for down payment assistance but most commonly the assistance comes from government-subsidized programs and non-profit charitable organizations.

-These programs are nationwide as well as specific state by state programs.
+These programs are nationwide as well as specific state-by-state programs.

 Downpayment assistance for home buying can target low-income families or middle-income families.
 The definition of a first-time buyer for a majority of the programs means you could not have purchased a home in the previous 3 years.
 It does not mean that you are barred if you have purchased homes in the past and are currently a homeowner.

 Each program will have its own guidelines and not all borrowers will qualify.

 Hud.gov Homeownership Programs by State

 5 Nationwide Homeownership Programs

-The Nehemiah Program
+1. Nehemiah Program